 Traditional employee wellness programs focus on costs related to complex and chronic conditions that drive health insurance premiums and costs for health care.
 According to an Optum Study, 87% of employers are concerned about complex conditions.
 Advocacy services that help employees find and coordinate care and navigate the healthcare systems are a solution.
 Behavioral health, substance abuse, physical exercise that links to chronic conditions, and women’s programs are traditional employee wellness programs.

-With all of these areas included in traditional employee wellness programs, where is help for caregivers of elderly parents, for caregivers in the workplace, that spans all of these concerns?
+With all of these areas included in traditional employee wellness programs, there is help for caregivers of elderly parents, and caregivers in the workplace, that spans all of these concerns.
 Help for caregivers of elderly parents is viewed as a family issue and an ancillary issue.
 Statistics abound about the effect of caregiver stress on the physical and behavioral health of caregivers.
 Caregivers in the workplace experience more significant stress than non-caregivers.

 Workplace studies confirm that being a caregiver for an elderly parent results in lower workplace productivity, higher absenteeism, lower presenteeism, potential family caregiver discrimination concerns, plus the loss of highly valued employees who leave the workplace to care for elderly parents.
 Pairing the concept of traditional wellness programs with caregiving programs is natural for many reasons.

 Employee Resource Groups for Caregivers

 To about Pamela’s open course for HR employee resource groups (ERGs) for caregivers.

 The addition of caregiving programs and help for caregivers of elderly parents— estimated to be one in three employees—increases the reach to an underserved employee population.
 The challenge for corporations is that caregivers in the workplace may not self-identify as caregivers.
 Employees may see themselves as helping elderly parents and may not yet be aware that this help leads to being a caregiver.